Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Cliques in the High-Dimensional Regime

 The above bound implies that the probability that a triangle forms among vertices of constant weight is still significantly larger than in the non-geometric models as long as $d = o\left( \log^{3/2}(n) \right)$.
 We summarize this behavior in the following theorem. \begin{theorem} Let $G = \GIRG(n, \beta, w_0, d)$ be a standard GIRG with $\beta > 3$ and $d = \omega(\log(n))$.
-Then, there is a constant $\delta \ge 0$ such that the expected number of triangles fulfills
+Then, there is a constant $\delta \ge 0$ such that the expected number of triangles fulfills where $\beta = \infty$ refers to the case where every vertex has the same weight. \end{theorem} \begin{proof} We note that, by \cref{lem:highdimlowerbound} and thus and the first part of the statement is shown.
+For the second part, we note that in the case of constant weights, the bound from \cref{lem:highdimtriangles} is the exact (conditional) probability that a triangle is formed and the transformations from \cref{lem:highdimlowerbound} still apply for obtaining an upper bound. \end{proof}